squint-cljs/squint/README.markdown

 Goals of cherry:

 - Transpile `.cljs` files on the fly into ES6-compatible `.js` (or `.mjs`) files.
-- Compiler will be available on npm and can be used from JS tooling, but isn't part of the compiled output unless explicitly used.
+- Transpiler will be available on npm and can be used from JS tooling, but isn't part of the transpiled output unless explicitly used.
 - Transpiled JS files are fairly readable and have source map support for debugging
-- Transpiled JS files are linked to one shared NPM module which contains `"cherry/cljs.core"`, `"cherry/cljs.string"`, etc.  such that libraries written in cherry can be compiled, tree-shaken with ES6 tooling and then hosted on NPM.
+- Transpiled JS files are linked to one shared NPM module which contains `"cherry/cljs.core"`, `"cherry/cljs.string"`, etc.  such that libraries written in cherry can be transpiled, tree-shaken with ES6 tooling and then hosted on NPM.
 Output linked to older versions of cherry will work with newer versions of cherry: i.e. 'binary' compatibility.
 - Light-weight and fast: heavy lifting such as optimizations are expected to be